Do Home Warranties Cover Furnace Replacement or Repair?

 You don’t want your furnace or AC unit to break down during a cold snap in the middle of February.
-So, having some type of home protection plan available to offset costly repairs is a welcome addition to your monthly budget.
+So, having some type of home warranty plan available on your furnace to offset costly repairs is a welcome addition to your monthly budget.

 For a homeowner, purchasing a home warranty is a great way to ensure you are protecting your largest investment: your home.
 Having a home warranty plan provides you with the peace of mind that repairs and, if necessary, replacements to your home appliances, like your water heater and AC unit and systems will be covered for a small service fee.

 While a home warranty contract provides you with an outline of what is covered in your plan, you may be unfamiliar with the appliances that have warranty coverage as well as what the coverage entails once your appliances or systems require fixing.

 When your furnace and heating system are not working properly, you may be left wondering: Will my home warranty cover my furnace breakdown?

-We will answer this and give you some tips to keep your furnace functioning at its best all winter long.
+We will answer this and give you some tips to keep your furnace functioning and well maintained all winter long.

 To save you the repair cost, you will first need to determine which elements of your furnace or heating system are covered.